grll/mistral-finetuning-hackathon/README.md

 #### Goals

 1. **Robust Client Interaction**:
-   - Ensured resilience against prompt hacking.
+   - Good resilience against prompt hacking.
    - Created a dataset with a mix of legitimate replies and placeholders for prompt hacking scenarios.

 2. **Enhanced Responses**:
    - Distilled from larger models to improve response quality.
-   - Used GPT-4 outputs to inspire the Mistral 7B model for better summaries.
+   - Used GPT-4o outputs to inspire the Mistral 7B model for better summaries.

 3. **Cost and Performance Efficiency**:
    - Autogen agent requiring multiple interactions.